Compression Garments for Lipoedema

 - Form part of conservative (i.e. non-surgical) treatment

-For some patients who also have varicose veins or a secondary lymphoedema, wearing compression garments can be helpful in improving vascular and lymphatic function and prevent a worsening of these conditions.
+For some patients who also have varicose veins, venous insufficiency, a history of venous leg ulceration, or a secondary lymphoedema, wearing compression garments can be helpful in improving vascular and lymphatic function and prevent a worsening of these conditions.

-Sometimes made-to-measure garments (rather than off the shelf) are required in Lipoedema management.
+Some compression garments are available ready made (i.e. off the shelf), but often made-to-measure garments are required in Lipoedema management.
 This means that the garments are specifically made for individuals and should be a perfect fit and comfortable.
+Patients should be measured by an experienced professional.

-In the early stages of Lipoedema, circular, round-knit garments may be suitable.
-These should generally be in a tights or legging style, but be advised by a specialist trained in compression who can also measure and either prescribe or request a prescription from the GP.
+In the early stages of Lipoedema, circular, round-knit garments may be suitable for some individuals.
+These should generally be in a tights or legging style, but be advised by a specialist trained in compression therapy who can also measure and either prescribe or request a prescription from the GP.
+Once measured correctly, some individuals may want to purchase directly from the compression garment companies but the made-to-measure (MTM) form must be signed off by a competent trained therapist/clinician.

-Wearing a medically prescribed compression garment should improve symptoms of pain and heaviness, reduce odema and be comfortable to wear.
-They should not cut into the flesh or cut off circulation and it is important to remove them if they do.
-For some individuals with very sensitive skin, wearing compression can be particularly challenging.
+Wearing a medically prescribed compression garment should improve symptoms of pain and heaviness and be comfortable to wear.
+For some individuals with very sensitive skin, wearing compression may be challenging.
 Supportive and sports wear (‘active wear’) is generally less compressive than a prescribed compression garment.
-Non-medical garments offer a lighter support and may be helpful for some people, especially for young people or those in the early stages of Lipoedema.
+Non-medical garments offer a lighter support and may be helpful for some people, especially those who cannot tolerate medical compression or people who are in the earlier stages of Lipoedema.

 Compression garments are available on prescription in the UK.
 Measuring and fitting should be done by a trained nurse, therapist, lymphoedema clinic, private clinician or pharmacist.
-Individual compression garment manufacturers often have their own measuring charts and there are many different options available from a variety of companies.
-It is important that any compression requirements are prescribed by a healthcare provider (a GP, practice nurse or specialist practitioner) who is aware of any relevant medical history, because sometimes compression is contraindicated.
+It is important that any compression requirements are backed by a healthcare provider (a GP, practice nurse or specialist practitioner) who is aware of any relevant medical history, because sometimes compression is contraindicated.

 If you are purchasing extra garments following assessment, the price of made-to-measure garments will be more expensive.
 It is useful to check eligibility for VAT exemption with your GP, specialist nurse/therapist.